Former Fed Explains Blueface's Attempted Murder Charge. Will He Beat The Case?

 It sets off the judicial process.

-Again, I'm not sure if it is a public defender, but it doesn't seem like she's 100% prepared.
+I'm not sure if it is a public defender, but it doesn't seem like she's 100% prepared.

-A guy like this probably has a lawyer on retainer, but they might only practice in California.
+A guy like this probably has a lawyer on retainer, but they might only practice in California, they might not be available and/or barred in Nevada.

-So they had to probably get someone quickly.
+So, they had to probably get someone quickly.

-But like I said before, when you get a case like this, it's thrown on your desk, and you got to show up to court.
+But, like I said before, when you get a case like this, it's thrown on your desk and you got to show up to court.

-So it's a herd defense.
+So, it's a her defense.

-So she's making a case as to why he might be a danger to the community.
+So, she's making a case as to why he might be a danger to the community.

-But the big thing is are you a flight risk and are you a danger to community?
+But the big thing is: are you a flight risk and are you a danger to community?

-Those are the two main elements that the court needs to establish uh before a bond is set.
+Those are the two main elements that the court needs to establish before a bond is set.

-So it could be a double-edged sword in that situation, right?
+So, it could be a double-edged sword in that situation, right?

 Because he has the means to leave, but at the same time, he doesn't have a lot to lose.

-So she says he's a moderate flight risk.
+So, she says he's a moderate flight risk.

 Let's keep going.